Akoshuailer/hello-word/README.md

 # hello-word
-what can i do em?
+what can i o em?

 Hi humans!